 The same concept as multiple checkboxes can be applied to radio button groups:

-Wrap your group of radio buttons within another field
+Wrap your group of radio buttons within another field partial, like this:

 <%= render "shared/components/forms/field",